hersle/rmirro/README.md

 * [Passwordless SSH access](https://remarkablewiki.com/tech/ssh#passwordless_login_with_ssh_keys) to your reMarkable with `ssh remarkable`.
-* Access to reMarkable's official PDF renderer through its [USB web interface](https://remarkablewiki.com/tech/webinterface) **or** a third-party PDF renderer of raw reMarkable files on your computer, like [maxio](https://github.com/hersle/maxio/tree/overlay).
+* Access to reMarkable's official PDF renderer through its [USB web interface](https://remarkablewiki.com/tech/webinterface) **or** any third-party PDF renderer of raw reMarkable files on your computer, like [maxio](https://github.com/hersle/maxio/tree/overlay).

 ## Usage and operation